 TMJ Treatment from a Triple-Board-Certified Oral Surgeon in the Tampa Bay Area

 The temporomandibular joint (TMJ) connects your jawbone to your skull and acts as a hinge, allowing the jaw to move in various directions.
 It’s the joint that allows you to chew, talk, yawn, swallow, and more, so it’s a vital part of your body.
 When this joint is injured or damaged in any way, it can have a severe impact on your quality of life and make even simple actions difficult.
 Tampa Surgical Arts is led by a triple-board-certified oral surgeon, Dr. Manik S. Bedi, who can provide the treatment you need if you’re experiencing TMJ pain.
-Dr. Bedi serves patients of all ages in his clinic in Dunedin, Florida, and we can often provide a prompt appointment time to serve your needs.
+Dr. Bedi serves patients of all ages in his clinic in Tampa Bay, Florida, and we can often provide a prompt appointment time to serve your needs.

 What are the symptoms of TMJ disorders?